Picovoice/leopard/binding/dotnet/README.md

 ## AccessKey

-AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including Leopard.
-Anyone who is using Picovoice needs to have a valid AccessKey.
-You must keep your AccessKey secret.
-You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.

-AccessKey also verifies that your usage is within the limits of your account.
-Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described [here](https://picovoice.ai/pricing/).
-If you wish to increase your limits, you can purchase a subscription plan.
+Leopard requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Leopard SDKs.
+You can get your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.
+Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Usage